the-genemachine/Open-Source-LLMs/Manual/manual.md

 3. **[Flowise Interface Overview and Features](#50-flowise-interface)**: Understand the Flowise interface and its core features.
 4. **[Building a Local Retrieval-Augmented Chatbot with Flowise and Llama 3](#51-llama3-chatbot)**: Learn how to build a local RAG chatbot using Flowise and Llama 3.
 5. **[Building Multi-Agent AI Systems with Flowise and Llama 3](#52-multi-agent)**: Explore how to build multi-agent AI systems using Flowise and Llama 3.
+6. **[Building AI Agents with Function Calling in Flowise and Llama 3](#53-function-calling-flowise)**: Learn how to build AI agents with function calling in Flowise and Llama 3.

 ---